jonathanrocher/sprint_tutorial/doc/how_to_sprint.rst

         git clone https://github.com/<USER NAME>/sprint_tutorial

   #.
-Build the project into your dev environment.
+Create a new development environment (if needed).
+Build the project into your
+     dev environment.
 Run the test suite.

   #.
 Branch off to a new branch for your work item::